g1a/starter/README.md

 To get started, export your [GitHub personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and then create a new project.
 ```
+$ export GITHUB_TOKEN='...'
+$ export APPVEYOR_TOKEN='...'      # Optional
-$ export GITHUB_TOKEN='[REDACTED]'
+$ export SCRUTINIZER_TOKEN='...'   # Optional
 $ composer create-project g-1-a/starter my-new-project
 ```
 The new project will be owned by the currently-authenticated user.
 If you would like to create a new project in an organization instead, then set the `GITHUB_ORG` environment variable.
 ```
 $ export GITHUB_ORG='my-github-username-or-org'
 ```

-Optionally (and recommended), you may also export personal access tokens for Appveyor (Windows testing) and Scrutinizer (static analysis tool).
-If you do this, then these services will be enabled for every project that you create with this starter template.
+Once the new project is created, automated scripts will customize it and set up a number of serivces.
+See the section [Description of Features](#description-of-features) below for more information.
+Once the scripts have finished running, you may customize your README file and start coding!

 ### Access Token Generation

+Generating and exporting a personal access token for the services below is recommended, as doing this will allow the post-create-project scripts to configure and enable these services automatically.

 | Export                         | Token Generation URL
 | ------------------------------ | --------------------------